JuliaDynamics/LightSumTypes.jl/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcomed!
 If you encounter any issues, have suggestions for improvements, or would like to add new features, feel free to open an issue or submit a pull request.